 Here’s a nice list of new (or, at least “newer”) keywords to get you started:

 - Network Effect

 - CEM Management Solutions (Customer Experience)

 - Conversion Rate Optimization (CRO)

 - Open Source Marketing

-Oh, and don’t forget to look into how artificial intelligence (AI) will affect marketing executives too!
+Oh, and don’t forget to look into how artificial intelligence (AI) will affect marketing directors and executives too!